deepsweet/hocs/packages/with-page-visibility-props/readme.md

 ## Notes

 * Target Component will be just passed through on unsupported platforms (i.e. `global.document.visibilityState` is `undefined`) like IE9, JSDOM (so Jest as well) or with Server-Side Rendering.
-This means that there will be no boolean props (i.e. `undefined`) which might be expected, but you can take care of it using Recompose [`defaultProps`](https://github.com/acdlite/recompose/blob/master/docs/API.md#defaultprops) HOC if it's really necessary.
+This means that there will be no visibiulity status (i.e. `undefined`) which might be expected, but you can take care of it using Recompose [`defaultProps`](https://github.com/acdlite/recompose/blob/master/docs/API.md#defaultprops) HOC if it's really necessary.